 BUT... ensure this listening exercise is well communicated.
-You need the participants to fully understand the purpose of their contribution, line managers to be onboard, and staff to know that they are being represented appropriately.
+You need the particpants to fully understand the purpose of their contribution, line managers to be onboard, and staff to know that they are being represented appropriately.
 You also need to be confident that the results of your research can be utilised effectively.
 No one wants to provide feedback that falls on deaf ears.
+Due you have these, make sure you are utilising the personalisation options in your email platform.
+Addressing the email to a named person is the starting point but consider other ways of using personalisation too.
+For example, emails containing personalisation in the subject line are 22% more likely to be opened.

-Make them personal
+S Make them personal